 Several hotels are found along this roadway (e.g., the Holiday Inn Express and Courtyard by Marriott).
 The town can get quite busy during the summer, especially during the county fair and during thoroughbred racing season (typically early July through Labor Day in September 5) at the Del Mar Race Track just south of town.

 Dining in the area can be quite good, and perhaps can be best described as eclectic, from the simple fast food to fine dining.
-A few examples: Parioli Italian Restaurant on the 101 has a good reputation; Blanca is perhaps the most upscale and pricey, on the 101 about 1/2 mile north of Via de la Valle; and the Wild Note Cafe at the Belly Up Tavern on Cedros is a terrific place for lunch, dinner or weekend brunch before or after shopping in the Cedros Avenue Design District.
+A couple examples: Parioli Italian Bistro on the 101 has a good reputation; and the Wild Note Cafe at the Belly Up Tavern on Cedros is a terrific place for lunch, dinner or weekend brunch before or after shopping in the Cedros Avenue Design District.

 Much of the Solana Beach coast line is bluff, occupied in many areas by pricey private homes (Pacific Avenue, Circle Drive) and expensive condo developments, especially along S. Sierra Avenue.